danilojoncic/SQL-As-Mongo-App/README.md

 2. Open the project in your favorite Java IDE (e.g., IntelliJ IDEA, Eclipse).

 3. Ensure that you have MongoDB installed and running on the local machine or specify the MongoDB server address in the app settings.
+Make sure to import the .json files from the mongoDocs folder into your MongoDB

 4. Configure MongoDB connection settings in `Credentials` class if necessary.
 Replace the placeholders with your MongoDB server credentials: